-Wayne Nelson (born June 1, 1950 in Kansas City, Missouri) is an American musician best known for being a member of the famed Australian rock band, Little River Band.
+Wayne Nelson (born June 1, 1950 in Kansas City, Missouri) is an American musician best known for being a member of the rock band Little River Band.

-Shortly after his birth in Kansas City, Nelson's family moved to Rome, Illinois, a suburb of Peoria, Illinois.
-During his teenage years and early twenties, Nelson played in various regional bands around the Chicago area, emulating multiple styles but focusing on rhythm and blues.
+Shortly after his birth, Nelson's family moved to Rome, Illinois, a suburb of Peoria, Illinois.
+During his teenage years and early twenties, he played in various regional bands around the Chicago area, emulating multiple styles but focusing on rhythm and blues.

-In the late 70's, Nelson moved to Los Angeles and worked with artists including Kenny Loggins and Jim Messina.
-While in Messina's band and opening for Little River Band, LRB's management invited Nelson to join the famed Australian band and he officially became a member in April 1980.
-In addition to playing bass, Nelson was the lead singer of the band's hit "The Night Owls".
-He was absent from the band between 1996 and 1999.
-1
+In the late 1970s, Nelson moved to Los Angeles and worked with artists including Kenny Loggins and Jim Messina.
+He toured with many artists, including John Farnham.
+While in Messina's band and opening for Little River Band, LRB's management invited Nelson to join the Australian band and he officially became a member in April 1980.
+In addition to playing bass, he was the lead singer of the band's hit "The Night Owls".
+He was absent from the band from 1996 to 1999.

-Wayne Nelson continues to tour with Little River Band today as lead singer and bass guitarist.
-He makes his home in Las Vegas, Nevada.
+Nelson continues to tour as lead singer and bass guitarist with a band which legally owns the Little River Band name.
+He lives in Las Vegas, Nevada.

 Text from this biography licensed under creative commons license